pklaus/bottlelog/PACKAGING.md

 #### Registering with PyPI

-The Readme is written in Markdown but PyPi only understands reStructuredText for the modules long description.
+The Readme is written in Markdown but PyPI only understands reStructuredText for the modules long description.
 I use `pandoc` and its Python wrapper `pypandoc` to convert my Markdown to reST.
 Install them using:

     brew install pandoc
     pip install pypandoc

-Now register or update the project on PyPi (as pypandoc is not yet Python3 ready, we need to use Python 2.7 to upload our package):
+Now register or update the project on PyPI (as pypandoc is not yet Python3 ready, we need to use Python 2.7 to upload our package):

     python2.7 setup.py register

-Uploading a new source distribution on PyPi works like this:
+Uploading a new source distribution on PyPI works like this:

     python2.7 setup.py sdist upload